 The FDA has implemented strict guidelines for baby formula manufacturers.
 There are numerous nutritional requirements that any baby formula must meet.
 That means that, nutritionally, the $15 store brand formula is no different from the $25 can of brand-name powder.
 Why the vast difference in price?
 Just like with other generic products, the companies that manufacture store brands do not spend the extra money on groundbreaking research, expensive marketing campaigns, hospital and doctors’ office freebies, and fancy packaging.
-Most of the store brands you’ll find on the shelves, including Parent’s Choice (Walmart’s brand), Member’s Mark (at Sam’s Club), Target, and recently Babies R Us are all manufactured by the same company, PBM Products (and the baby formula is all the same).
+Most of the store brands you’ll find on the shelves, including Parent’s Choice at Walmart, Simply Right (formerly Member’s Mark) at Sam’s Club, Up & Up at Target, and Babies R Us are all manufactured by the same company, Perrigo Nutritionals (formerly PBM Products).

 My baby’s negative reaction to the new formula was immediate and severe enough that I threw away half a can of the store brand powder, never to try it again.
 While he was able to tolerate the brand-name gentle formula, his colicky symptoms returned with the store brand.
-Worst of all, he became severely constipated on the new stuff.
-I won’t go into graphic detail here, but it caused a tremendous amount of pain and some bleeding.
-I was absolutely horrified that I had made my child suffer in order to save some money.
+Worst of all, he became severely constipated on the new formula.
+My baby was in a tremdous amount of pain and even bleeding just because I had switched his formula.
+I was absolutely horrified that I had caused my child to suffer in order to save some money.

 While I do think that brand-name formula is unecessarily expensive, the additional research funded by the company seems to have helped produce a better, gentler product for my baby.
 I believe it is wrong for retailers to mislead parents by marketing their store brands as identical to the name brands except for the price.
 Identical Nutrition Facts are not the same as identical ingredients; I could drink a breakfast shake with the same nutritional content as a meal, but that doesn’t make it the same.